crate/crate-howtos/docs/going-into-production.rst

 In a production environment, you should change the default locations of the data and log folders to avoid accidental deletion.

+Path configuration is especially important if you are running CrateDB on Docker.
+Any data you want to persist between container restarts should be located on a mounted volume.

 ..
 SEEALSO::